Not Your Nana’s Strufoli

 - In a large bowl, beat the egg yolks together with the sugar, oil and salt until combined.

-- Slowly stir in 2 cups of the sifted flour, baking powder, vanilla and lemon juice.
+- Slowly stir in 2 cups of the sifted flour, baking powder, then add vanilla and lemon juice.

 - Knead in the remaining flour with your hands, adding an egg white if mixture is too dry.